-On 18 February 2021, architect Sean Leonard, the recipient of the first Tilting Axis/Het Nieuwe Instituut Research Fellowship, will present his research project on the relationship between architecture and water.
+On 18 February 2021 architect and recipient of the first Tilting Axis/Het Nieuwe Instituut Research Fellowship, Sean Leonard presented his research project on the relations between architecture and water.

 Since the start of the fellowship, Leonard has kept a public journal exploring the culture of making and building in, around and in association with water, or what he describes as korjaal-ing.space.
 This practice, which Leonard explores through conversations and sonic, written and pictorial landscapes, is at the core of the Ndyuka Maroons’ relationship with the Tapanahoni River in Suriname.
 For this event, joining Leonard in the conversation will be Andrea Andersson, founding director and chief curator of Rivers Institute for Contemporary Art & Thought, and Dirk Sijmons, co-founder of H+N+S Landscape architects.
 The evening will be moderated by Erik Wong, designer, editor and co-curator of Het Nieuwe Instituut’s Travelling Academy.

 Het Nieuwe Instituut and Tilting Axis have joined forces to set up a fellowship programme for applicants based in the Caribbean.
 This programme aims to develop, stimulate and visualise curatorial, design and artistic realities coming from the Caribbean region and enhance knowledge exchange and collaboration with a cross-section of Dutch cultural institutions.The fellowship is supported by Het Nieuwe Instituut as lead partner and host, and will include collaborations with Kunstinstituut Melly, De Appel, Amsterdam Museum and The Black Archives.
 A new iteration of the fellowship will be launched in spring 2021.